WAGR D class (diesel): TasRail D class

 The two D class locomotives purchased by Tranz Rail in 1998 were rebuilt at Hutt Workshops, as a cheaper alternative to buying new locomotives.
 Tranz Rail rebuilt the two locomotives before transferring them to ATN Tasrail of which they were a shareholder.

 The locomotives were rebuilt with a new design of universal cab with a shorter low hood and more angular appearance (the same cab style used on Tranz Rail's DXR 8007 first cab rebuild).
 The two locos were repainted into the Wisconsin Central Maroon livery, and were renumbered in the 202X series from the 156X series as they were in Western Australia.

 The two locomotives arrived at Bell Bay on 15 June 2001.
 Because they lacked traction motors when the locos were rebuilt, surplus English Electric EE548 traction motors were fitted to the locos at East Tamar Workshops.
 The two locos entered service a few months after arrival.
 Following a large number of traction motor failures, the traction motors were replaced by second hand GM motors in 2009.

 Withdrawals and disposal

 With the introduction of the TR class, both were withdrawn in mid-2014.
 Both were stored at East Tamar Workshops and sold to Watco Australia in 2017 for use on infrastructure trains.
 D 2020 was shipped from Burnie on 5 May 2017 on Toll ship called the Victorian Reliance, while 2021 was shipped on 13 May on Toll ship named the Tasmanian Achiever.
 Both locomotives were rebuilt at Bendigo Workshops, Victoria, and shipped to Perth in January 2018.
+They are currently in service under their original WAGR numbers, albeit classed DR.